ortearle/Aztec-Quant-Analysis/README.md

 Aztec Analysis
-Written by Rebecca Tearle as part of Oxford Micromechanics Group - many thanks to Dr Phani Karamched, Rob Scales & Mike Goode for their help in the code development.
+Written by Rebecca Tearle as part of Oxford Micromechanics Group - many thanks to Dr Phani Karamched, Rob Scales & Mike Goode for their help!

 What can this code do?